The Christmas Revels: All Shall Be Well Again

 All Shall Be Well Again

-Available on Vimeo On Demand or on DVD.
+Available on Vimeo On Demand

 This film, which is approximately 17 minutes long, kept the annual Christmas Revels tradition alive for our audience as a surprising, entertaining, and safe alternative to the live production.
 We provided a range of ways for people to view this film in their homes, including for free on NH PBS and on CATV.
 We recognized that in 2020 many families felt severe financial hardship due to COVID-19, so we created free opportunities to view The Christmas Revels to help bring joy, hope, and light to their holidays.